 Implementing Caching in .NET

-NCache is a native solution, which makes it ideal for implementing caching in .NET applications.
+NCache is a native .NET distributed cache, which makes it ideal for implementing caching in .NET applications.
 Here’s how caching can be integrated into such application:

 1. Using NCache